 Chirp chirp.
 ‘Carnotaurus.’

-In the pitch black darkness, another falling shard hits the ground, illuminating the creature looming over us – a massive, twenty-foot tall carnotaur, its twisted horns and wild eyes glowing as a steaming vent nearby illuminates its lumpy orange skin.
+In the pitch black darkness, another falling shard hits the ground, illuminating the creature looming over us – a massive, fifteen-foot tall carnivore, its twisted horns and wild eyes glowing as a steaming vent nearby illuminates its lumpy orange skin.
 It roars and jolts forward as lightning strikes in the distant skies around us.
 The creature lurches forward, appearing to ram the Rover, which slams sideways.
 “Hold on!”
 Seeker cries, “I’m getting you out of there!”

 The vehicle rights itself and races off around the corner through the darkness, until it lurches over an unexpected obstacle: the tail of a saltasaurus.
 Chirp chirp.
 ‘Sauropod.‘ The Rover glides forward to the face of the 40-foot-long dinosaur (curiously, emerging from a starfield so as not to have to represent its whole body?).
-“Don’t worry, she’s a vegetarian,” Seeker offers as the saltosaurus groans its breath on us.
+“Don’t worry, she’s a vegetarian,” Seeker offers as the saltasaurus groans its breath on us.
 (This moment, by the way, is the track-layout equivalent of Indy’s suspension bridge.)

 ‘Asteroid impact in… 90 seconds.’